-- Sales: Sharks want to hear that after one year that sales are at least $150,000 to get their attention
+- Sales: Sharks want to hear that after one year, that sales are at least $150,000

 - Patents: Sharks want patent ownership or in-process patents

-- No debt: Sharks want boot-strappers who made it without taking out loans or having multiple investors
+- No debt: Sharks want boot-strappers who made it without taking out loans or multiple investors

 - Big ears: Sharks want people to listen, be accountable and be honest

-- Deal makers: Sharks offer and entrepreneurs better make financially-based counters
+- Deal makers: Sharks offer deals but, entrepreneurs must make financially-sound counters

-- Unique: One of a kind selling point that only this product/service/brand can provide
+- Unique: One-of-a-kind selling points that only this product/service/brand can provide

-- Fight: Find a way to charm Sharks while sticking up for strong businesses
+- Fight: Find a way to charm Sharks while fighting to the death for your business

 - Impeccable presentation: Talk like a business plan sharing sales, margins, unique selling points and patents.
 Cute presentations won’t cut it in the Tank if numbers are poor.

 Start Without Debt and Plenty of Drive